Roboy/ravestate/modules/ravestate_visionio/README.md

 If you don't have a webcam, you can use a video instead for debugging.
 Just set `FACEORACLE_VIDEO_DEVICE` for your particular platform profile to `/ravestate/resources/obama.mp4`.
+Note, that after changing `docker-compose.yml`, you have to run `docker-compose up -d` with the `--force-recreate` flag.